Labour market overview, UK: May 2024

 2. Main points

-The early estimate of payrolled employees for February 2024 increased by 20,000 (0.1%) on the month and increased by 368,000 (1.2%) on the year to 30.4 million.
-The February 2024 estimate should be treated as a provisional estimate and is likely to be revised when more data are received next month.
+The early estimate of payrolled employees for April 2024 decreased by 85,000 (0.3%) on the month but increased by 129,000 (0.4%) on the year, to 30.2 million.
+The April 2024 estimate should be treated as a provisional estimate and is likely to be revised when more data are received next month.

-Increased volatility of Labour Force Survey estimates, resulting from smaller achieved sample sizes, means that estimates of quarterly change should be treated with additional caution, and we recommend using them as part of our suite of labour market indicators, alongside workforce jobs, Claimant Count data, and Pay As You Earn Real Time Information estimates.
+Increased volatility of Labour Force Survey (LFS) estimates, resulting from smaller achieved sample sizes, means that estimates of quarterly change should be treated with additional caution, and we recommend using them as part of our suite of labour market indicators, alongside Workforce Jobs, Claimant Count data, and Pay As You Earn (PAYE) Real Time Information (RTI) estimates.

-The UK employment rate (for those aged 16 to 64 years) was estimated at 75.0% in November 2023 to January 2024, below estimates of a year ago and down in the latest quarter.
+The UK employment rate (for people aged 16 to 64 years) was estimated at 74.5% in January to March 2024, below estimates of a year ago, and decreased in the latest quarter.

-The UK unemployment rate (for those aged 16 years and over) was estimated at 3.9% in November 2023 to January 2024.
-The unemployment rate is above estimates of a year ago (November 2022 to January 2023) but largely unchanged on the latest quarter.
+The UK unemployment rate (for people aged 16 years and over) was estimated at 4.3% in January to March 2024, above estimates of a year ago, and increased in the latest quarter.

-The UK economic inactivity rate for those aged 16 to 64 years was 21.8%, above estimates of a year ago (November 2022 to January 2023),and increased in the latest quarter.
+The UK economic inactivity rate for people aged 16 to 64 years was estimated at 22.1% in January to March 2024, above estimates of a year ago, and increased in the latest quarter.

-In December 2023 to February 2024, the estimated number of vacancies in the UK fell by 43,000 on the quarter to 908,000.
-Vacancies fell on the quarter for the 20th consecutive period but are still above pre-coronavirus (COVID- 19) pandemic levels.
+In February to April 2024, the estimated number of vacancies in the UK decreased by 26,000 on the quarter to 898,000.
+Vacancies decreased on the quarter for the 22nd consecutive period but are still above pre-coronavirus (COVID-19) pandemic levels.

-Annual growth in real terms (adjusted for inflation using the Consumer Prices Index including owner occupiers' housing costs (CPIH)) for total pay rose on the year by 1.4% in November 2023 to January 2024, and for regular pay rose on the year by 1.8%.
+Annual growth in real terms (adjusted for inflation using the Consumer Prices Index including owner occupiers' housing costs (CPIH)) for regular pay was 2.0% in January to March 2024, and for total pay was 1.7%.

-There were 203,000 working days lost because of labour disputes across the UK in January 2024.
-The health and social work industry showed the most working days lost this month.
+There were an estimated 22,000 working days lost because of labour disputes across the UK in March 2024.

 !